 So today we are going to see what the real testimony would have been like had we had a balanced approach and a more in-depth examination of the issue.
 This actually foreshadows other Senate hearings that are likely to come in the next five or six weeks.
 So I think the world is sort of tuned in to Cleveland, Ohio today to see what happens.

 37 Case W. Res.
 J. Int'l L. 509-535 (2006)

 Scholarly Commons Citation

 Cole, David and Wedgwood, Ruth, "NSA Wiretapping Controversy: A Debate Between Professor David D. Cole and Professor Ruth Wedgwood" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 571.
+571.